 Find Cheap Medicare Plans in Your Area

 Medigap Plan F provides the most benefits out of all the supplemental Medicare plans available and can help reduce your out-of-pocket expenses.

 What is Medicare Plan F?

-Medicare Plan F is a supplemental (Medigap) health insurance plan that is offered to individuals who are disabled or over the age of 65.
-Known better as simply Plan F, the policy is the most comprehensive of the 10 Medigap plans offered in the U.S. Plan F is a supplemental policy to Original Medicare (Parts A and B) and can fill many of the gaps of Original Medicare and provide broader assistance with out-of-pocket costs.
+Plan F is the most comprehensive of the 10 Medigap plans offered in the U.S. Plan F is a supplemental policy to Original Medicare (Parts A and B) and can fill many of the gaps of Original Medicare and provide broader assistance with out-of-pocket costs.
 However, not all health insurance gaps will be covered by Plan F.

 What does Medicare Plan F cover?

-Those who have Medicare Plan F won't pay out-of-pocket costs for Medicare Parts A and B. Policyholders would only pay the monthly rates, which start at $0 for Part A and $170.10 for Part B. Additionally, individuals would not have to pay the deductible, which is $1,556 for Part A and $233 for Part B.
+Those who have Medicare Plan F won't pay out-of-pocket costs for Medicare Parts A and B. You would only pay the monthly rates, which start at $0 for Part A and $164.90 for Part B. You would not have to pay the deductible, which is $1,600 for Part A and $226 for Part B.

 Medicare Supplement Plan F will cover: